You're logged in as |

 Series C

-Accelerated Introduction to Computer Science (and an additional CS course not otherwise used to satisfy a concentration requirement; an intermediate-level CS course, or a 1000-level CS course)
+Accelerated Introduction to Computer Science (and an additional CS course not otherwise used to satisfy a concentration requirement; a Foundations course, or a 1000-level CS course)

 Series D 1